 What is Coding Used for?

-- Every application that we use on tablets, desktops, mobile phones, and laptops, and smart gadgets, like smart televisions, calculators, and smartwatches, rely on coding to work properly.
+- Every application that we use on tablets, desktops, mobile phones, laptops, and smart gadgets, like smart televisions, calculators, and smartwatches, relies on coding to work properly.

 - Coding also has its application in applying special effects in movies and videos.